quaadgras/graphics.gd/Readme.md

 # graphics.gd [![Go Reference](https://pkg.go.dev/badge/graphics.gd.svg)](https://pkg.go.dev/graphics.gd)

-A cross platform 2D/3D graphics runtime for Go suitable for building native mobile apps, gdextensions, multimedia applications, games and more!
+A cross platform 2D/3D graphics runtime for Go suitable for building native mobile apps, gdextensions, multimedia applications, games and more.

+This is not just a wrapper! graphics.gd has been designed from the ground up to provide a cohesive and curated experience for using Go on top of Godot + GDExtension.

 ```go
 // This file is all you need to start a project.